ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Know the work that pays your bills and know the work that defines your future.<br>

-- Everything and nothing matters.<br>
+- Everything and nothing matters.
+Meaning is our invention.
+It is an attempt to quantify, qualify, and justify our perceived existence.<br>

 - The key of discovering the future is not about solving more problems; it is discovering more problems.<br>